Archive for the ‘PR Industry’ Category

 -61.4%

 The table shows that to achieve a particular position in 2010 requires significantly less income at all levels compared to the 2009 league table.
-For instance to be ranked 25th in the table this year required an income of £7.52m, but to achieve the same position last year required £8.35m, a 9.9 per cent reduction.
+For instance to be ranked 25th in the table this year required an income of £7.52m, but to achieve the same position last year require £8.35m, a 9.9 per cent reduction.

 Excluding the change at the 150th position the reductions are between 8.0 and 14.4 per cent with an average of 10.9 per cent.